 Hospice in there for the whole family.

 Dealing with a loved one that has a life limiting illness can cause a lot of stress on a family.
+How does Hospice help my family?
 What most families do not know is that when the patient receives hospice care; comprehensive care is also offered to the entire family.
 Hospice allows patients to remain home where they are most comfortable, and helps the patient feel relief from symptoms.
 Hospice is also there to provide support and education to the family.
-Hospice takes a wholistic, whole family approach in end of life care.
+High Peaks Hospice takes a wholistic, whole family approach in end of life care.

 It begins with nurses and aides.
 They are there to answer questions and give the family instructions on how to administer medications and use any medical equipment that may be required.
 Aides also help the family by providing much needed breaks from daily needs.